uwplse/PUMPKIN-PATCH/README.md

 ### Support & Limitations

-Speaking of limitations: PUMPKIN is a research prototype, and so it is currently limited in the kinds of proofs and changes it supports.
+PUMPKIN is a research prototype, and so it is currently limited in the kinds of proofs and changes it supports.
 PUMPKIN is best equipped to handle changes in conclusions of inductive proofs.
 It has introductory support for changes in hypotheses.
 It also supports certain changes in definitions (for example, changes in a constructors